ROCm/ROCm.github.io/hardware.md

   * Some models of "Ivy Bridge-E" processors

 ###### Currently NOT supported
-The following CPUs *do not* support PCIe gen 3 atomics, and as such are not supported ROCm host platforms for gfx8 GPUs. gfx9 GPUs may work with these platforms, though they may run slower due to the lack of PCIe atomics.
+The following CPUs *do not* support PCIe 3.0 atomics, and as such are not supported ROCm host platforms for gfx8 GPUs. gfx9 GPUs may work with these platforms, though they may run slower due to the lack of PCIe atomics.

 * AMD Phenom CPUs
 * AMD FX CPUs